 Frame Example of What We Often Say Why It's a Problem Avoid Individualism and Otherism Every year, roughly 3,600 babies in the US die suddenly for unknown reasons.
 Researchers estimate that if pregnant moms would just quit smoking, we could prevent 800 of those deaths.
 Individualizing a problem means the solutions must also be individual.
 These frames lead people to think the outcomes we experience from substance use and misuse are because of the effort and drive we have as individuals.
 It frames substance use and its effects as the result of an individual's motivations and choices.
 This leads to zero-sum thinking: more for any person or group, by definition, means less for me and mine.
 The logical solutions from this mindset are for individuals to "try harder" and "make better decisions."
 Avoid Fatalism and Fear 800 people have died of overdoses in our state.
 You could be next.
 This problem is never going away.
 There's nothing we can do about it.
 Fear is a destabilizing emotion.
 While it may trigger a sense of outrage and short-term behavior change, that effect does not last and may cause a deeper sense of fear that nothing can be done to solve the problem.
-Avoid describing assessment Screening for adolescent substance use has been shown to be an The word "screening" in a healthcare context is understood by some as an intrusive, medical exam such as a screening for disease or biological effective strategy that allows for early intervention and treatment before substance use becomes a problem.
+Avoid describing assessment Screening for adolescent substance use has been shown to be an effective strategy that allows for early intervention and treatment The word "screening" in a healthcare context is understood by some as an intrusive, medical exam such as a screening for disease or biological disorder.
+In the case of substance use prevention, think about using effective strategy that allows for early intervention and treatment before substance use becomes a problem.